 There are many uses of ube halaya aside from it being a jam.
 During Christmas, we Filipinos enjoy it as a dessert.
 I personally like it freshly made and warm while others enjoy it cold as a topping for halo-halo.

 Weird as it may sound, many Filipinos also enjoy it with grated cheese.
-I only learn about this flavor combo quite recently.
+I only learned about this flavor combo quite recently.
 I was skeptical at first but after tasting it, I understood.
 It's the flavor contrast that makes it work.
 BASTA, MASARAP! 🙂

 In modern times, this purple jam has evolved into becoming a popular ingredient for many ube-based recipes.
 I have personally used it to make the internet sensation ube cheese pandesal.
 It can also be used to make ube cakes and cookies (recipe coming soon!) and many many more!

 Watch this space.
-More ube recipes are coming, hopefully sooner!
+More ube recipes are coming, hopefully, sooner!

 Storage and Shelf-life

 Store ube halaya in an airtight container, best to use a glass jar.
 It should last in the fridge for 5 days and 1 month in the freezer.
-Use a freezer safe plastic container if freezing.
+Use a freezer-safe plastic container if freezing.
 Divide into smaller amounts.